 Grow Swiss chard under its preferred growing conditions to ensure lots of leafy success.

 Swiss Chard Growing Season in Texas

-Here in Austin, Texas, our cool season between late fall and early spring provides the ideal temps for this veggie.
+Here in Austin, Texas, our cool season between late fall and early spring provides the ideal temps for this cool-season crop.

-Your plants will thrive when it’s cooler out, but they can still hang in there in warmer weather, especially if you give them some afternoon shade and keep them well watered.
+Your plants will thrive in cool weather, but they can still hang in there when it’s warmer out, especially if you give them some afternoon shade and keep them well watered.
 You might notice your plant doesn’t grow as quickly during our hot Texas summers.

 Where to Grow Swiss Chard

 You can certainly grow chard plants in pots that are at least 12 inches deep, but raised beds are the ideal spot for these leafy greens.
 The soil in raised beds gives chard roots plenty of room to dig down for water and resources.

 If you do opt for a container, make sure it has at least one good drainage hole to allow excess water to leave; I like container gardening in terracotta pots to better regulate soil moisture.